Computer Science - Master of Science (MSc)

 The master’s programme is divided into four areas: the core subject, the specialised subject, one project and the applied subject.
 For the applied subject the same subjects are offered as in the bachelor's programme.
 Additionally, there are transferable skills modules (ASQ), a seminar and a ('free') module that can be chosen from the entire course catalogue of the University.
 The core subjects Practical and Applied Informatics (PAI), Theoretical and Mathematical Methods of Informatics (TMI) and Technical and System-Oriented Informatics (TSI) teach the fundamentals of their respective fields.
 36 credit points (ECTS) must be achieved in this section.
 The following combinations are possible:

-- 24 ECTS from PAI and 12 ECTS from TMI, or
+- 12 up to 24 ECTS from PAI and 36 ECTS from TSI or TMI

 Certain modules from the specialised subject of the bachelor's programme can be taken in the master's programme as well.
 This requires, however, that no exams have been completed for these modules during the bachelor's degree and that they are fundamental modules which are not offered in the specialised subject of the master's programme.
 This regulation is in support of the idea that students can take foundational introductory modules in certain areas of Computer Science in the third and fourth semester of study.
 With a smart choice of majors in the bachelor's and master's programmes you can thus tailor your education to be broad and in-depth at the same time.
 You can, for example, emphasise the area of Artificial Intelligence during your bachelor's degree and specialise during your master's degree in Process Management and Databases or Embedded Systems.
 This is also true for the applied subject: Students who prefer a broad education can choose a new applied subject; others can deepen their learnings from the applied subject they took during the bachelor's degree.
 Another advantage is that students can further develop foundational competences in a specific area from their bachelor's degree.
 Students who completed their bachelor's degree at another higher education institution with a different course offer can also be included.
 They receive an introduction into their chosen subject.
 After the first semester of the programme, all master’s students can be taught on the same advanced level.